srobroek/vspec-resources/README.md

-# vspec-modules
+# vspec-resoures
-modules repo for vspec
+resources repo for vspec